Material Properties

 grams/unit area/day.
 Please refer to inherent properties of polyethylene liners located in Material Specifications.

-- What are the advantages of Poly-Flex textured liners?
+- What are the advantages of Poly-Flex® smooth edge textured liners?

 Our blown-film textured liners have smooth edges and are covered by U.S. Patent Nos.
 5,763,047 and 5,804,112.
-The blown-film texturing provides increased friction angles for higher stability on steep slope applications.
-Additionally, the smooth edges result in easier, more cost-effective, more consistent, and better welding.
+The smooth edges result in easier, more cost-effective, more consistent, and better welding.

 - What is the minimum degree of roughness (texturing) a textured liner should have?